This is why Sir Alex Ferguson is a legend.

 Chris Eagles, Kieran Richardson and Tomasz Kuszczak were also flattered by Chelsea’s guard of honour in 2007.

-Eagles left Ross County by mutual consent earlier this year, Richardson failed to earn a contract after a trial with Southend, and Kuszczak occasionally frequents the sticks at Birmingham.
+Eagles left Oldham by mutual consent earlier this year, Richardson failed to earn a contract after a trial with Southend, and Kuszczak was occasionally frequented the sticks at Birmingham until 2019.

 So why did Sir Alex play the reserves?

 With the league wrapped up, the legendary manager made the FA Cup his top priority.

 It just so happens that United were set to play Chelsea at Wembley ten days after their Premier League meeting.

-And so Jose Mourinho also rested players, but with Terry, Essien and Makelele in the starting line-up, he didn’t dare go as far as Fergie.
+And so Jose Mourinho also rested players, but with Terry, Essien and Makelele in the starting line-up, he didn’t go as far as Fergie.

 The game ended 0-0, which just goes to show Ferguson’s managerial prowess.